dotansimha/graphql-code-generator/website/docs/guides/further-reading.md

 GraphQL Code Generator's community has written many articles over the years 🚀.

-The following articles are also great guides covering famous or lesser-known capabilities of GraphQL Code Generator.
+The following articles are also excellent guides covering famous or lesser-known capabilities of GraphQL Code Generator.

 <br />